stefanoborini/book-the-software-company/01-the-software-company.md

 # Testing the software

 No software can be produced without bugs.
 Software will need to be tested at different levels, from individual routines and classes, to their integration, up to the final application deployment, usage, and functional behavior on all the targeted platforms.
 Tools such as unit test runners, mock libraries, performance evaluation and memory leak detection are needed to ensure quality.
-When the software controls physical hardware, testing also requires the presence of rigs specifically designed to service test operations.
+When the software controls physical hardware, testing also requires the presence of rigs specifically designed to service test operations and emulators.
+Hardware testing rigs may require special attention for the testing setup, and might require, for example, firmwares specifically designed for testing.

+Tests will have to be classified according to different criteria, for example if they take a long time, or if they require a specific platform or hardware rig.
+Tests should be fully automatic, so an additional need might be to eliminate or work around steps that are supposed to require human interaction without compromising the nature of the test itself.

 # Handling the testing infrastructure

-- A test infrastructure that verifies the functionality and soundness of the committed code to ensure quality.
+Testing will be executed by different actors, some of them humans, other ones computers.
+Typically, the human will run unit tests on its machine to remove trivial mistakes and check overall soundness of the subsystem it is working on, but in a large system, testing may take time or required infrastructure that the single developer might not have or be willing to provide.
+For this reason, a testing infrastructure takes care of running the tests at various stages of integration.

+This infrastructure must be automatic, reliable and fast.
+If a user creates a new change, the infrastructure must provide a quick evaluation of the correctness of the tests associated to the change with no intervention from the user.
+Periodically, it also has to execute more complex tests, dispatching the test execution to the appropriate machine out of a pool of executors, keeping into account parameters such as:

+- machine properties: operating system, memory, graphics adapter.
+- process load: assign the execution of testing so that machines are properly balanced
+- attached rigs: machines that provide access to hardware rigs should only run tests that are actually using these rigs.
+- cost: depending on the testing infrastructure, an excessive availability of executors can increase costs due to licensing terms.

 # Handing the network and cloud infrastructure